skimi/todoCompared/readme.md

             <td>
                 <ul>
                     <li>Component declaration is a bit chaotic, throwing classes and variables in the global scope.
 It relies a lot on its internal parsing which is not obvious when you look at the code and therefore it kinda looks weird.</li>
-                    <li>Resurrected onclick, onsubmit, etc... for simplicity sake.
-One step forward and two steps back kind of thing.</li>
                 </ul>
             </td>
         </tr>